 Fright Fest Tickets: Fright Fest is included as part of the normal Six Flags Over Georgia tickets.
 However, you need to purchase a Haunted Attractions Wristband to get into the six mazes/haunted houses.
 Six Flags Over Georgia Season pass holders also need to purchase the Haunted Attractions Pass to get into the haunted houses/mazes.
 Here are the Six Flags Fright Fest Ticket options.

 Holiday in the Park at Six Flags Over Georgia

 Lights.
 Lights and more Lights.
 While there are millions of LED lights around the Six Flags theme park to create a festive atmosphere, my favorite is the light tunnel that glistens and dances to the music.

-Meet the Santa Claus.
+Meet Santa Claus.
 Of course a Six Flags Christmas wouldn’t be complete without Santa.
 Young kids will love taking the train ride to get to the North Pole.

 Holiday Shows.
 My favorite are the carolers, but Six Flags has several holiday shows with lots of singing and dancing to get you in the spirit.

 Six Flags Rides.
 The one-horse open sleigh is replaced by a multi-car roller coaster.
 My kids’ favorite is Goliath.
 Best part, with the smaller winter time crowds, we were able to ride again, and again.

 Holiday Treats.
 Christmas means sweets.
 At Six Flags Holiday Park, there are lots of seasonal treats.
 In fact they have two themed areas dedicated to favorite holiday treats.
 Peppermint Plaza is a sensory experience with the sights, and smells of the season.
 S’more Village has fire pits to toast your own.